 - keep stuffed toys out of baby’s crib;

 - do not use crib bumper pads, duvets or comforters, sheepskin, blankets or pillows;

 The safest place for your baby to sleep or nap is in a crib, cradle or bassinet that meets current Canadian Safety Regulations.

 Room sharing is recommended.
 The current recommendations for room sharing are:

-- Place your baby to sleep in a crib, cradle or bassinet next to your bed, in your room.
+- place your baby to sleep in a crib, cradle or bassinet next to your bed, in your room;

 Bed sharing or co-sleeping is not recommended.
 Bed sharing is when a baby shares the same sleep surface, such as an adult bed, sofa or armchair, with an adult or another child.
 Sharing the same sleep surface increases a baby’s risk of SIDS and suffocation.
 This risk is higher for babies less than four months old.

 Children learn through play.
 There are many ways to create a safe place for your baby to play, learn and grow.
 Is Your Child Safe?
 Play Time is a guide for creating a safer play experience and choosing safer toys for children.

 A correctly used car seat or booster seat will reduce the chance of a child being injured or killed in a crash by 75 per cent.
 Make sure you use the right car seat for your child and use it properly every time.
 Read your car seat manual and your vehicle manual as they provide the information you need for proper installation and use of your car seat.

 For car seat inspections and information, call Ontario Early Years Centre Pembroke at 613-735-7575.